bachiraoun/scedasticity/README.md

 * install numpy and matplotlib using pip command. e.g. pip install numpy

 ## Installation
 No installation is needed.
-Just copy the whole repository and run launch.py
+Just copy the whole repository and run launch.py as the following 'python launch.py'

 ## Author